cstlford/flask_backend/README.md

 ## 6. input server information in config.py

 Edit the config.py file to include your database connection details and replace username and password with your MySQL credentials.
+The secret key can be modified if desired.

 ## Export OPENAI api key in terminal